RDA-Sample-Type-Classification-WG/Case-Studies/README.md

 repository right away or submit it by email.

-Please note, in either way, by submitting your case study, you agree to publish your case study using a CC-BY-4.0 license.
+Please note, in either way, by submitting your case study, you agree to publish it under a CC-BY-4.0 license.

 ### Submit your case study as a pull request